Cristi Conaway: Early life and education

 Conaway was raised in Lubbock, Texas.
 Her father was a car dealer and her mother is a real estate agent.
-She attended Southern Methodist University, where she studied acting.
+She had attended Southern Methodist University, where she had studied acting.

 Career

 Conaway moved from Dallas to Los Angeles, California to start acting where she began as a catalog model.
-She made her television debut on the 1990 made-for-TV movie, Children of the Bride, and her movie debut in 1991's Doc Hollywood in a minor role.
-In 1992, Conaway appeared in the movie Batman Returns, as the Ice Princess.
-After Batman Returns, she worked in various roles in TV shows and movies, including Tales from the Crypt.
-She also played the "other woman" Honey Parker in the 1993 remake of Attack of the 50 Ft.
+She made her television debut on the 1990 television film, Children of the Bride, and her film debut in the 1991 film, Doc Hollywood in a minor role.
+In 1992, Conaway appeared in the film, Batman Returns, as the Ice Princess.
+After Batman Returns, she worked in various roles in TV shows and films, including Tales from the Crypt.
+She also had played the "other woman", Honey Parker in the 1993 remake of Attack of the 50 Ft.
 Woman.
-In 1997, she co-starred in the short-lived TV series Timecop (based on the 1994 movie) as Claire Hemmings.
+In 1997, she co-starred in the short-lived TV series, Timecop, based on the 1994 film, as Claire Hemmings.

 In 2002, Conaway left her acting career to become a fashion designer.
-She started with scarves, but later on, she expanded her line to include sweaters and silk dresses, and in 2004, she added a men's collection.
+She had started with scarves, but later on, she had expanded her line to include sweaters and silk dresses, and in 2004, she had added a men's collection.